 - What are the challenges in mobilizing financing for sanitation infrastructure? - How can innovative technologies contribute to accelerating access to safe, affordable drinking water for all? - How can investments in food waste reduction contribute to positive outcomes in food security, health, air and water pollution?
-Are there innovative models that could be scaled up? - How will climate finance and development finance complement each other for the achievement of the SDGs? - What are the challenges of financing action on SDG 14 given the legal issues involving the oceans?
-How to strengthen collective action? - How to ensure the preservation and restoration of land ecosystems while promoting productive investment and economic growth.
+Are there innovative models that could be scaled up? - How will climate finance and development finance complement each other for the achievement of the SDGs? - How to ensure the preservation and restoration of land ecosystems while promoting productive investment and economic growth.
 Is tourism the only way?